Rearo43/reading-201/reading401-01.md

 ### Vocab.
 - ecosystem
+  > software projects developed and co-evolve
 - Node.js
+  > Writing JS for backend (have open source code to use)
 - V8 Engine
+  > C++ writen open scource engine used in Google crome
 - module
   > Type of package that can be published to npm.
 - package